Airlines Allowing Flying with Large ESA Dog

 - Headed letter filled by a licensed mental health professional.
 It must state (1) the license number of your mental health professional (2) that you have a mental or emotional disability (3) that you need your ESA dog (4) the date and type of the metal health professional license and the state in which it was issued (5) the date of the letter must be less than a year since the date of the flight.

 - Brachycephalic dogs are not allowed to travel with Volaris.

-Westjet’s policies for flying with large ESA dog, in 2021, are as follows:
+Westjet’s policies for flying with large ESA dogs, are as follows:

 - Large ESA dogs are permitted on board, as long as the dog fits in the space by your feet.
 Emotional support dogs are not permitted in the emergency exit row on any aircraft or to occupy an empty seat.

 - If you feel your emotional support dog requires additional floor space to ensure its comfort and safety on board, you should contact the airline at least 48 hours before your flight.
 You will need to inform them of your dog’s breed, weight, length, height and width.
 The airline will use this information in accordance with Canadian Transportation Agency’s requirements to determine the seating needs of your dog.

 - Only one ESA dog is allowed per guest.